Adobe-Marketing-Cloud/aep-cloud-ml-ecosystem/README.md

 ### Authentication Information

-Authentication with the Adobe Experience Platform can be performed using JSON Web Tokens (JWT) and will allow you to interact with most Adobe Experience Platform APIs and handle automated processes such as:
+Authentication with the Adobe Experience Platform can be performed using [OAuth](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/implementation/) and will allow you to interact with most Adobe Experience Platform APIs and handle automated processes such as:
 - Creating schemas and/or datasets
 - Ingesting data
 - Querying data
 - ...

-The process to setup a JWT connection is described below, and you will need to capture a few fields that will be used throughout the notebooks and configurations in this repository.
+The process to setup a OAuth connection is described below, and you will need to capture a few fields that will be used throughout the notebooks and configurations in this repository.

 The first step is to go to the [Adobe Developer Console](https://console.adobe.io/) which comes with any Adobe Experience Platform organization.
 Make sure you are logged into the organization you would like to use.
 You should be presented with a screen like below: